plone/plone.restapi/docs/source/transactions.md

 The following fields are returned:

-- `user_name`: The person who made transactions through the website.
+- `username`: The person who made transactions through the website.
 - `time`: At what time transaction was made through the website.
 - `description`: Description of the transaction with the `path` where the transaction was made in the website.
 - `id`: Transaction ID.